Abhimanyu772/Chip-design-level--3/Day 5 - Final steps for RTL2GDS using tritonRoute and openSTA.md

 LAB TASKS

-(This part of the documentation has been taken from my documentation for this same course from a little earlier

 Perform generation of Power Distribution Network (PDN) and explore the PDN layout.
 Commands to perform all necessary stages up until now